kazurayam/unittest-helper/docs/index.md

     BUILD SUCCESSFUL in 3s
     2 actionable tasks: 1 executed, 1 up-to-date

-Please note that the output directory `test-output` was located in the **root project’s directory** `unittest-helper/`.
+I am surprised to find that, in the case2, the output directory `test-output` was located in the **root project’s directory**; like `unittest-helper/test-output`.

-### Problem: Current Working Directory is not necessarily equal to the subproject’s directory
+### Problem: Current Working Directory is not reliable: it moves sometimes

-I want my test class `study.S2WritingSystemPropertyValueIntoFileInTheOutputDireoctyTest` to create the directory `test-output` always under the subproject’s directory.
+I want my test class `study.S2WritingSystemPropertyValueIntoFileInTheOutputDireoctyTest` to create the directory `test-output` steadily under the subproject’s directory.

 In the Case1, I got `unittest-helper/preliminary-study/test-output`, with which I am OK.
 However, in the Case2, I got `unittest-helper/test-output`.
 I am not happy with the result.

 <figure>
 <img src="images/00_problem_to_solve.png" alt="00 problem to solve" />
 </figure>

-The source code of the test class `study.S2WritingSystemPropertyValueIntoFileInTheOutputDirectoryTest` was unchanged.
-But the result changed because I ran the test in the commandline a bit differently.
-In the Case1, I changed to the directory `unittest-helper/preliminary-study`, and in the Case2, I changed to the directory `unittest-helper`.
-And the important factor was that the `testS2` task had a line:
+In the Case2, I ran the same test class a bit differently.
+In the Case1, I ran it in the directory `unittest-helper/preliminary-study`, and in the Case2, I ran it in the directory `unittest-helper`.

+In the Case2, I got the `test-output` directory under the `unittest-helper` directory, which is the root project’s directory.
+Why did I get this difference? --- It is because the `testS2` task has a single line:

     tasks.register("testS2", Test) {
         ...